Breastfeeding Support 24/7: 855-550-6667

 Good for humans.

 Breastmilk is human milk for human babies.
 It is custom-made by each mom and changes over time to meet her baby's needs.
 Mom's milk has hundreds more ingredients than formula and protects baby from illness.
-When an infant is born early, his mother's milk is especially important because it is specifically made to meet his developmental needs.
+When an infant is born early, his mother's milk is essential because it is specifically made to meet his developmental needs.

 Good for health now.